 Subscribe to evo magazine

-If you live across the pond, then you should seriously consider the Shelby GT350 and recently revealed GT500.
-Their 5.2-litre flat-plane crank V8 (the latter supercharged) and more focused chassis helps transform the Mustang into a much more serious road and track car.
+If you live across the pond, then you're liable to be tempted even further with the the Shelby GT350 and recently revealed GT500.
+Their 5.2-litre flat-plane crank V8 (the latter supercharged) and more focused chassis helps transform the Mustang into a far more serious road and track car.
 It requires commitment when driving fast, but is an incredibly engaging and truly unique driving experience.
-But for now, is the Mustang worth a punt against more traditional performance car alternatives?

 Ford Mustang in detail